alvinwan/piipod/README.md

 1. Run the installation using `make install`.
   - Optionally, use `make install CONDA=false` instead, to use `virtualenv`.
-1. Add valid mysql user credentials to `config.cfg`.
+1. Add valid mysql user credentials to `configvars.py`.
 1. Create the database using `make db`.

 > If the bash scripts do not work, see the Details section below for an outline